nazzacode/thesis--reimagining-computer-input/README.md

 ## Feedback
 All feedback is welcome and strongly encouraged!
-- You can contribute public comments and markup via adobe acrobat online [here](https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:35a33218-982e-4083-be8c-a14ed8bcfbc0)
+- Contribute publicly via adobe acrobat online: [here](https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:35a33218-982e-4083-be8c-a14ed8bcfbc0)
-- You can download the pdf directly: [`thesis_reimagining-computer-input.pdf`](thesis_reimagining-computer-input.pdf)
+- Download the pdf directly: [`thesis_reimagining-computer-input.pdf`](thesis_reimagining-computer-input.pdf)
-- (Expert/Brave) You can make edits to the ~.tex~ file directly: [`thesis_reimagining-computer-input.tex`](thesis_reimagining-computer-input.tex)
+- (Expert/Brave) Make edits to the `.tex` file directly: [`thesis_reimagining-computer-input.tex`](thesis_reimagining-computer-input.tex)

 ## Future Work
 We are aiming to continue this work in a new project.
 You can so far find us at:
 - Github: [Bodhi BCI](https://github.com/bodhiBCI)
 - Email: nathansharp03@gmail.com

-Reach out if you would like to discuss anything or would be interested in collaborating :wave:.
+Reach out if you would like to discuss or are interested in collaborating :wave:.